 5g.
 It is each driver’s responsibility to drive cleanly whatever the situation.
 If you can't stay on the track (whether through car damage, computer, connection ,or controller problems) then you are a safety hazard and should park your car and press the ESC key to jump to the pits

 5h.
-Post race slow down lap conduct must be respected as in race conditions. intentionally hitting another car who may wish to return to pits would be considered for penalty as in the race.
-Additionally it increases a drivers fault rating.
-Disputes should be sent to the stewards for review
+Post race slow down lap conduct must be respected as in race conditions. intentionally hitting another car who may wish to return to pits is disrespectful and will be considered as a redzone penalty.

 6a.
 All results are provisional until the race replay has been scrutinized.
 Drivers can receive time penalties, points deductions or disqualification for dangerous or unsporting behaviour.
 It is the responsibility of the drivers in the race to log an incident review request with the race stewards panel if they feel appropriate to do so within 48 hours of the event.
 The judging panel reserves the right to review any driver's race without an incident report being raised by a competitor.

 6b.
 Penalties for a given event will be advised in our forum section.
 Drivers are permitted 24 hours to dispute the ruling and provide supporting evidence (such as their own recorded replay) in their defence.
 The judges' ruling on their appeal will be final.

 6c.
 In the absence of appropriate rules for a given situation, our default policy is to follow BTCC rules where practical.
 The decision of the stewards will be final.
 The stewards reserve the right to apply discretion when enforcing the rules.